Full Form of FIPB

-- Local players cannot compete with the competency and caliber of global players which is a hindrance to the economy.
+- Local players cannot compete with global players’ competency and caliber, which is a hindrance to the economy.

-FIPB is a board managed by the government of India for approval of FDI funding till Rs 1200 crore.
-The board comprises representatives from different ministries to decide, control and manage the optimum FDI level in each sector/industry.
+FIPB is a board managed by India’s government for approval of FDI funding till Rs 1200 crore.
+The board comprises representatives from different ministries to decide, control, and manage the optimum FDI level in each sector/industry.
 The board does in-depth research on each sector before deciding on the level of permissible FDI in the industry.
 The board also makes sure to maintain the transparency and effectiveness of the process of inflow of funds into the economy.
 The Board was dissolved and replaced by the Foreign Investment Facilitation Portal (FIFP) by then Finance minister Arun Jaitley.
-Now the roles and responsibilities of FIPB are resumed by FIFP saying the later just contributed to one extra round of approval for FDI.
+Now the roles and responsibilities of FIPB are resumed by FIFP, saying the later just contributed to one extra round of approval for FDI.

 This has been a guide to the Full Form of FIPB and its definition.
 Here we discuss the roles, functions, need of FIPB along with advantages and disadvantages.
 You may refer to the following articles to learn more about finance –